 - However, it’s OK to work after 60 if you wish to do that and no employer can prevent you from doing so.
 If you choose to continue working after 60, you should get a yearly bonus worth half of your monthly salary during the first five years.
 It increases to a month’s pay after five years.

 All corporations working on Egyptian soil have to stick to these rules, so make sure you let your employer know that you understand them.
-In addition, company policy (regardless of its contents) cannot contradict Egypt’s labor law.
-So keep your ears open and your eyes, always, skeptical.
+In addition, company policy (regardless of its contents) cannot contradict the Egyptian Labor Law.
+So keep your eyes on your rights.

 P.S.
 Egypt’s labor law is currently undergoing a makeover.
 This article is based on the one currently in operation.
 The draft of the new labor law is available online, and the final results will soon be approved.
 Egypt’s new labor law is reportedly expected to go live in February.
-When the said time comes, this guide will be updated to fit the new regulations.
+By then, this guide will be updated to fit the new regulations.

 Is your boss working you to death?
 Did you know you had these rights and obligations at work?
 We covered the most important articles in the Egyptian labor law that you need to be aware of.
 Check out the complete labor law here and tell us about your work experiences in the comments below.